-The Crop tool in Photoshop CC is slightly different from the Crop tool in Photoshop CS6, and much different from the one in Photoshop CS5.1 and earlier.
-You may need to take some time to become familiar with its new features before teaching the class, and you may want to point out the differences if anyone in class has used the tool in earlier versions.
+The Crop tool in Photoshop CC is slightly different from the Crop tool in Photoshop CS6, and much different from the one in Photoshop CS 5.1 and earlier.
+If you haven't taught Photoshop CC previously, you may need to take some time to become familiar with its new features before teaching the class, and you may want to point out the differences if anyone in class has used the tool in earlier versions.